-Amber Nicole Brooks is an interdisciplinary scholar, having studied writing, literature, sociology, history, and STS at the graduate level.
+Amber Nicole Brooks is an interdisciplinary scholar, having studied writing, literature, sociology, history, and STS (science and technology studies) at the graduate level.
 She served as the Nonfiction Editor of The Chattahoochee Review from 2013-2020.
 Her work has appeared in various journals and online magazines.
 She won third place in the 2007 Playboy College Fiction Contest.
 In 2016, she received a NISOD Excellence Teaching Award.

 She holds an M.F.A. in writing from Georgia State University and an M.S. in History & Sociology from the Georgia Institute of Technology.
 Teaching specialties include composition, creative writing, contemporary fiction, and asynchronous online composition instruction.

-Current research specialties include history of medicine, feminist theory and biomedicine, science and technology studies, social and cultural studies of biomedicine, especially contraception and menstrual suppression technologies (devices and pharmaceuticals).
+Current research specialties include history of medicine, feminist STS, social and cultural studies of biomedicine, especially contraception and menstrual suppression technologies.

 Selected Online Publications